 If the exemption is not granted despite a favorable medical opinion, you should consider an appeal.
 An eligibility decision made by the call-up committee or by the army regional office may be appealed against to the army regional office within 30 days of receipt of the decision.
-An appeal agains the decision of the civil service center can be made to civil service center.
+An appeal against the decision of the Non-military Service Center (Siviilipalveluskeskus) can be made to the center.

 If the situation is not corrected by an appeal, an appeal may be made to the central call-up committee.
-An appeal against a decision by a civilian service center may be lodged to the Helsinki Administrative Court.
+An appeal against a decision by a Non-military Service Center may be lodged to the Helsinki Administrative Court.
 If you are planning to complain about a negative exemption decision, contact the Union of Conscientious objectors!